Rutherford B. Hayes: Domestic Affairs

 Fighting for Civil Service Reform

-Moderate by nature, Hayes moved with caution and annoyed reformers who wanted sweeping changes, infuriating spoilsmen who wanted no reform.
-On June 22, 1877, Hayes issued an executive order prohibiting political assessments and forbade the management of political parties, conventions, and campaigns by civil servants.
-Hayes wanted to depoliticize the civil service but he did not want to destroy Republican party organizations.
-Several Republican party leaders in Congress, however, believed he was destroying their organizations and ignored his order.
+Moderate by nature, Hayes moved with caution and annoyed reformers who wanted sweeping changes while also infuriating spoilsmen who wanted no reform.
+On June 22, 1877, Hayes issued an executive order prohibiting political assessments and forbidding civil servants to manage political parties, conventions, and campaigns.
+Hayes wanted to depoliticize the civil service, but at the same time, he did not want to destroy Republican Party organizations.
+Several Republican Party leaders in Congress, however, believed he was destroying their organizations and ignored his order.

 Enhancing the Power of the President

 In further struggle with Conkling and his cohorts in the Senate, Hayes regained the President's constitutional power over appointments.
 By the end of his administration, congressmen and senators could suggest whom they thought should be nominated for federal jobs at home, but they could not dictate appointments to the President.

 A more significant constitutional struggle occurred during the second half of Hayes's term in office.
 The Democrats won control of both houses of Congress in the 1878 elections.
 With the capacity to pass whatever appropriations bills they desired, the Democrats moved to force unwanted laws on Hayes by attaching legislation (called riders) to necessary money bills.
 With these riders, Democrats attacked the Enforcement Acts that allowed federal troops to protect polls and voters.
 These laws were passed to protect the civil and voting rights of blacks in the South and to prevent fraud in northern cities.